 In 2012, Daniels released THE PAPERBOY, which he wrote, directed, and also produced.
 The film, which stars Matthew McConaughey, Zac Efron, John Cusack, and Nicole Kidman, is based on the 1995 novel by Pete Dexter that centers on a reporter (McConaughey) and his younger brother (Efron), who investigate the events surrounding a murder to exonerate a man on death row (Cusack).
 The film premiered at the 2012 Cannes Film Festival, and was released by Millennium Entertainment.

 Daniels is currently working on the hit television series EMPIRE for FOX, for which he wrote and directed the pilot and serves as a producer on the series.
 This one hour family drama is set in the world of a hip-hop empire that features both original and contemporary music.
 Terrence Howard and Taraji P. Henson star, with Timbaland producing the show’s original music.
 The show premiered in January 2015 and has continuously been breaking records for increasing its ratings and total viewers every week since its debut.
 Daniels also recently signed an overall development deal with Fox television, where he will continue to create develop, write, direct and supervise new projects under his Lee Daniels Entertainment banner.
-His first project under the deal will be STAR, a show centered around three women in a musical group in Atlanta.
+His first project under the deal is a show centered around three women in a musical group in Atlanta.